Disease Guide ·Cataracts ·2026

 0What do cataracts look like in dogs?

-Cataracts appear as a cloudy, bluish-white, or opaque area in the pupil of the eye.
-In early stages, you may notice a slight haziness or change in eye color.
-As cataracts mature, the entire pupil can appear white or milky.
-Don't confuse cataracts with nuclear sclerosis — a normal age-related bluish haze in senior dogs that doesn't significantly affect vision.
-A veterinary ophthalmologist can distinguish between the two during an eye exam.
+Cloudy, bluish-white, or opaque area in the pupil.
+Mature cataracts make the pupil white or milky.
+Don't confuse with nuclear sclerosis - normal age-related haze that doesn't affect vision.
+A veterinary ophthalmologist can distinguish them.

 1How much does cataract surgery cost for dogs?